MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

    :::image type="content" source="/defender-xdr/media/add-dex-app-run.png" alt-text="Screenshot to allow Defender Experts app flyout panel.":::

 3. Complete the rest of the fields as needed then select **Save**.
 If this policy is for a group of users, make sure that all the members in the channel are assigned to the policy.
 The app should start working after 24 hours.

+### Teams channel unavailable

+You will not be able to receive updates or chat with Defender Experts if the Managed Response channel is archived or deleted.
+To learn more, see how to [unarchive](https://support.microsoft.com/office/archive-or-restore-a-channel-53c46491-a265-4391-a2a7-001c5026c9e5) or [restore a deleted channel](https://support.microsoft.com/office/delete-a-channel-in-microsoft-teams-973f9014-53db-4165-8ab4-365021fe36b7) back.

 ### See also